InTEGr8or/roo-conf/task.md

 - Implemented replacing the `{{repo-full-path}}` placeholder.
 - Implemented writing the modified content to the target directory with the `.md` extension removed.
 - Updated `pyproject.toml` to add the `[project.scripts]` entry point for `roo-conf`.
+- Attempted to build and publish the package using `uv build` and `uv publish`.
+- `uv build` was successful, creating `dist/roo_conf-0.1.0.tar.gz` and `dist/roo_conf-0.1.0-py3-none-any.whl`.
+- `uv publish -t $PYPI_API_TOKEN` was successful in publishing the package to PyPi.

 ## Learnings:

 - Confirmed that `importlib.resources.files()` and `read_text()` are suitable for accessing files within the installed package.
 - Verified the correct usage of `pathlib.Path.cwd()` for getting the current working directory.
 - Handled potential issues with file paths and directory creation.
+- The `uv publish` command requires an API token for authentication, which can be passed using the `-t` flag with the environment variable.